jerwallace/batch-simulations-scenarios/README.md

 ...
 ```

-Once you have defined a set of scenarios (or more simply, your groups of environment variables) you can associate a scenario with a simulation job.
-Each scenario, simulation pair will result in a single AWS RoboMaker CreateSimulation API call.
+Once you have defined your scenarios (the sets of environment variables) you can associate a scenario with a simulation job.
+Each scenario + simulation pair will result in a single AWS RoboMaker CreateSimulationJob API call.
 For example, the below configuration will create **two** AWS RoboMaker simulation jobs.
 One for each of the scenarios (BasicSlowTest and LongFastTest).
 The **params** field expects the same request syntax as what the [create_simulation_job](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/robomaker.html#RoboMaker.Client.create_simulation_job) method expects, which is simply the parameters for your simulation job assets.

 ```json
 ...